MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-build.md

 * Publish to an existing Azure SQL logical server
 * Publish to new Azure SQL Database emulator

-To create a new container with a development SQL instance and publish the SQL project contents to it, select the option "Publish to new server in a container" or "Publish to new Azure SQL Database emulator".
+To create a new container with a development SQL instance and publish the SQL project contents to it, select the option "Publish to new server in a container", or "Publish to new Azure SQL Database emulator".

 :::image type="content" source="media/sql-database-projects-extension/publish-to-container.png" alt-text="Screenshot of publish to container dialog in Azure Data Studio.":::

 Creating a new container exposes the following options:

-* SQL Server port number: the port on which the SQL server's 1433 port will be forwarded to your workstation
+* SQL Server port number: the port on which the SQL server's 1433 port is forwarded to your workstation
 * SQL Server admin password: the *sa* password for the new instance
 * SQL Server docker image: the version base of the container